sachin96Boy/DemoApplicationIEEEWUSL/README.md

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+Flutter app uses a number of open source projects to work properly:

 - [Flutter] - Framework for creatingthe application
 - [Dart] - Programming Language used